apify/apify-docs/docs/actors/running/compute_units.md

 ![An actor run's platform usage]({{@asset actors/images/actor-usage.webp}})

-You can [find a summary of your overall platform and CU usage](https://console.apify.com/billing-new) in the **Billing** section of the Apify console.
+You can [find a summary of your overall platform and CU usage](https://console.apify.com/billing-new) in the **Billing** section of the Apify Console.

 ## How are CUs calculated?